myihbach/myihbach/README.md

 I am **IHBACH Mohamed Yassine** :innocent: , a **Data Scientist** ML, NLP, Computer Vision and MLOPS.

+Working currently on the following topics:

+- Document understanding and Analysis (Computer vision and NLP)
+- Knowledge representation
+- MLOps

 ### I am full of inquisitiveness, thirst for knowledge and lust for learning.

 ## :shamrock: The most important is not the knowledge you have but the skill of acquiring it :shamrock: